rapidsai/dependency-file-generator/README.md

 ### `channels` Key

-The top-level `conda` key specifies the channels that should be included in any generated `conda` environment files.
+The top-level `channels` key specifies the channels that should be included in any generated `conda` environment files.

 It might look like this: